-FAO, through the Somali country office [Special Emergency Programme Services (TCES)] is implementing a project "Community Based Local Economic Development of Somaliland and Puntland" with the aim of contributing to sustainable economic growth of the two states, leading to the creation of new sustainable and livelihood opportunities.
-The project aims at developing the potential of aromatic resins and commercial gums for the sustainable economic growth and diversification of the two states leading to the creation of new job and livelihood opportunities.
+FAO, through the Somali country office [Special Emergency Programme Services (TCES)] implemented a project "Community Based Local Economic Development of Somaliland and Puntland" with the aim of contributing to sustainable economic growth of the two states, leading to the creation of new sustainable and livelihood opportunities.
+The project aimed at developing the potential of aromatic resins and commercial gums for the sustainable economic growth and diversification of the two states leading to the creation of new job and livelihood opportunities.

-To implement this project, FAO is collaborating with NGARA and its partners in carrying out an appraisal of the aromatic resins and gum arabic sub sector and mapping and inventory of the resources.
-The aromatic resins and gum arabic resources have been identified, mapped and inventoried and appropriate management practices for sustainable production and enhanced quality control proposed.
+To implement this project, FAO collaborated with NGARA and its partners in carrying out an appraisal of the aromatic resins and gum arabic sub sector and mapping and inventory of the resources.
+The aromatic resins and gum arabic resources were identified, mapped and inventoried and appropriate management practices for sustainable production and enhanced quality control proposed.
 Additionally, an appraisal of the current production, quality control practices and stakeholders has been carried out.

 A follow-up initiative to pilot some of the management options recommended from the above project focusing on improving the livelihoods of selected rural communities in Somaliland and indirectly contribute to the economy of the State is currently being implemented with the following objectives;

 1. Appraisal of Sub sector & Stakeholder Analysis